 The Buddha’s analysis of the human condition can be thought of in terms of a medical model: the First Noble Truth describes the symptom (suffering); the Second Noble Truth provides the diagnosis (craving is causing the suffering); the Third Noble Truth gives the prognosis (the end of suffering is possible); and finally, the Fourth Noble Truth offers up the prescription (following the Noble Eightfold Path will end the suffering).

 A slew of books and articles have been written on the Four Noble Truths and the Noble Eightfold Path, dissecting them in detail, proffering various perspectives and ways of interpretation.
-I would, however, like to draw attention to the Third Noble Truth in particular, as during the particular class on this central Buddhist teaching, I raised the question of whether the end of dukkha – and, in turn, enlightenment – is actually possible.
+I would, however, like to draw attention to the Third Noble Truth in particular, as during the particular class on this central Buddhist teaching, I raised the question of whether enlightenment – which leads to the end of dukkha – is actually possible.
 This truth is accepted as axiomatic, but I have some reservations about it – some scepticism – that I think is worth fleshing out.

 The Enlightenment Experience

 An essential component of the Buddha’s enlightenment, and of this enlightenment which is achievable by every person, is that when one becomes awakened and experiences nirvana, suffering ends.
 Yet the idea of entering into an enlightenment state and maintaining it permanently until death seems like an extraordinary claim.
+(There are two stages of nirvana, or the result of the process of enlightenment: nirvana-in-life, which is when you attain complete release from suffering but still have a body, name, and life, and nirvana-after-death, which is the final blowing out, where there is no more consciousness and rebirth.)
 Despite people’s anecdotal reports of encountering ‘enlightened beings’, such as adored gurus, I struggle to believe that any person could be free from suffering for the rest of their life, a sceptical attitude that runs counter to the Buddhist conception of enlightenment and nirvana.
 This doesn’t mean I outright reject the possibility that enlightenment, as conceived in Buddhism, is attainable; but I am, nonetheless, unconvinced that anyone past or present has become permanently enlightened.
 Such an outcome seems extremely unlikely.

 Jack Kornfield, the renowned American Buddhist and meditation teacher, similarly opines that enlightenment is a temporary state, rather than a fixed one.
 In his book After the Ecstasy, the Laundry (2000), he opens with – what I believe are – some vital truths: